-- D1 Acknowledge and respond to moral and ethical issues relevant to health and clinical practice. - D2 Demonstrate appropriately to legal requirements and professional guidelines that relate specifically to health and Acupuncture practice. - D3 Develop an appreciation of the implications of setting up a clinical practice. - Demonstrate the ability to accurately maintain all types of information pertaining to the patient, showing knowledge of the requirements of confidentiality and compliance with the current Data Protection Act and other relevant legislation.
+- D1 Acknowledge and respond to moral and ethical issues relevant to health and clinical practice. - D2 Respond appropriately to legal requirements and professional guidelines that relate specifically to health and CAM practice. - D3 Demonstrate awareness of the implications of setting up a clinical practice. - D4 Accurately maintain all types of information pertaining to the patient, showing knowledge of the requirements of confidentiality and compliance with the current Data Protection Act (1998) and other relevant legislation.